Authored by the expert who managed and guided the team behind the Israel Property Pack

 Could property prices jump again in Israel as of 2026?

-As of early 2026, the likelihood of a renewed broad price surge in Israel within the next 12 months is low to medium, though localized jumps in prime neighborhoods remain more plausible.
+As of early 2026, the likelihood of a broad price surge across Israel in the next 12 months is low, though localized jumps of 5% to 10% are plausible in the strongest neighborhoods where scarcity meets returning demand.

 Please also note that we regularly publish and update real estate price forecasts for Israel here.